 ‘It Won’t Happen To Me!’
 Crime Prevention Workshop for Warwickshire SMEs

-Warwickshire County Council Community Safety Team, Warwickshire Police and the Office of the Police and Crime Commissioner for Warwickshire are working in partnership to deliver support for businesses in Warwickshire.
+Warwickshire County Council Community Safety Team, Warwickshire Police and the Office of the Police and Crime Commissioner for Warwickshire are working in partnership to deliver support to businesses in Warwickshire.

 As part of this, we are running a crime prevention workshop to provide information and advice to Warwickshire’s SMEs.
 You will be given the chance to discuss facts and issues and reflect on what could you improve within your business.